MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 #### Collection strategies

 Avoid retrieving telemetry data manually from every component.
-Move data to a central location and consolodate it there.
+Move data to a central location and consolidate it there.
 For a multi-region solution, we recommend that you first collect, consolidate, and store data on a region-by-region basis, and then aggregate the regional data into a single central system.

 > ![Tradeoff icon](../_images/trade-off.svg) **Tradeoff**: Be aware that there are cost implications to having regional and centralized data stores.